 A sales method over 2,000 years old, the rhythmic cadence used in The United States is uniquely American.
 Thought to have developed during the Civil War, the rapidly punctuated chatter of these auctioneers not only gets the job done but makes it entertaining as well.
 Elsewhere in the world, auctioneers take a more sedate approach.
 Both styles get the bids and sell the items on the auction block to the highest bidder.

-Across the country, a variety of auctions platforms take place.
-Whether auctioneers sell livestock, art, automobiles or surplus, an auction can be found near you.
+Across the country, a variety of auction platforms take place.
+Whether auctioneers sell livestock, art, automobiles, or surplus, an auction can be found near you.
 Left to the imagination, just about anything can be put up for auction.

 HOW TO OBSERVE #NationalAuctioneersDay

 To celebrate National Auctioneers Day, take part in the National Auctioneers Foundation’s annual National Auctioneers Day drive.
 Share your memories of auctions you’ve attended or give a shoutout to an auctioneer you know.
 Or simply share your thoughts about auctioneers using #NationalAuctioneersDay on Social Media.